eliseworthy/mr_hyde/README.markdown

 ## Dependencies
 * Homebrew
 * Jekyll or Octopress blog
-* Heroku stack cedar url for your blog
+* Heroku stack cedar dyno for your blog

 ## How to Use
 ### Prepare your blog